grconrad/vscode-extension-feedback/README.md

 ## Notes

-**Timings** to control the feedback checking are also customizable.
+**Timings** to control the feedback checking are customizable.
 By default:

 - Checking occurs once per day
 - The _first_ prompt occurs 7 days after the extension first begins its scheduled feedback checking